Atopsxv/Learn-Tech/README.md

 - [Legendary Launcher]() aka debloated Epic Games but requires commands with cmd to use it.

-- Best browser right now in my opinion go's to [Thorium]()because of how well its made & what it supports.
+- Best browser right now in my opinion is [Thorium]() because of how well its made & it has great compatibility support.
+Its also ChrisTitusTech approved.
+[Video link]() of him explaining it.